Credit Suisse Greensill-linked funds have further $880 mln in cash

-ZURICH, April 26 (Reuters) - Credit Suisse said on Monday that four supply chain finance funds linked to Greensill had around $880 million in cash as of last week after it had already distributed $4.8 billion to investors.
+Credit Suisse (CSGN.S) said on Monday that four supply chain finance funds linked to Greensill had around $880 million in cash as of last week after it had already distributed $4.8 billion to investors.

 Our Standards: The Thomson Reuters Trust Principles.